A Look Back at the 5th Edition of the SPES Training Program – Primary Care, Environment, and Health

 • and Professor François Carbonnel, PUMG.

-Their contributions highlighted the importance of a local focus in public health policies and the need to implement concrete and sustainable actions in response to environmental challenges.
+Their remarks underscored the importance of a community-based approach in public health policies and the need to implement concrete and sustainable measures to address environmental challenges.

-The day ended with a seriesof workshops, offering participants the opportunity to deepen their knowledge and compare their practices using concrete examples.
+The day concluded with a seriesof workshops, offering participants the opportunity to deepen their knowledge and compare their approaches using real-world examples.

-The Faculty of Medicine of Montpellier-Nîmes would like to warmly thank all the speakers, partners, and participants for their involvement and the rich discussions that marked this 5th edition.
+The Montpellier-Nîmes School of Medicine extends its warmest thanks to all the speakers, partners, and participants for their dedication and the fruitful discussions that marked this 5th edition.

-Check out some pictures from the day right here:
+Check out some photos from the day right here: